rsanchezmo/tdf_gazebo/README.md

-# tdf-gazebo-simulations
+# tdf-gazebo
-Gazebo package for simulation of search and rescue robots in tdf mountains
+Gazebo package for simulation of search and rescue robots in tdf mountains.

 ![tdf_world](img/world.png)

 ## Launch the world